-RIKEN'S MDGRAPE-3 [26] and AGEIA'S PhysX [3] are currently the only dedicated physics simulation accelerator designs.
-While MD-GRAPE targets computational physics with limited programmability, PhysX targets real-time physics for games.
-Both designs are accelerator boards which connect to the host CPU through a system bus.
+The MDGRAPE-3 chip by RIKEN [28] and the PhysX chip by AGEIA [3] are currently the only dedicated physics simulation accelerator designs.
+While MD-GRAPE targets computational physics, PhysX targets real-time physics for games.
+Both designs are placed on accelerator boards which connect to the host CPU through a system bus.
+PhysX's architectural design is not public, and MD-GRAPE's design is specific to computing forces for molecular dynamics and astrophysical N-body simulations with limited programmability.

-Two other closely related bodies of prior work are vector processing [9] and stream computation [15, 12].
-VIRAM[13] has achieved an order of magnitude performance improvement on certain multimedia benchmarks.
-However, conventional vector architectures are constrained [14] by limitations such as a centralized register file, precise exception handling, and an expensive on-chip memory system.
-While CODE is scalable, the data shows a plateau at eight clusters with eight lanes, and the cacheless CODE can not satisfy our measured physics workload.
+Two other closely related bodies of prior work are vector processing [10] and stream computation [17, 13].

+Vector Processing.
+The massive parallelism available in real-time physics hints at the use of vector processors like VIRAM [16], Tarantula [8], and CODE [15].
+VIRAM[14] has achieved an order of magnitude performance improvement on certain multimedia benchmarks.
+However, conventional vector architectures are constrained [15] by limitations like the complexity of a centralized register file, the difficulty to implement precise exceptions, and the requirement of an expensive on-chip memory system.
+Most importantly, the physics workload requires tremendous speedup that necessitates massive parallel execution.
+While CODE is scalable by increasing clusters and lanes, the data shows a plateau at eight clusters with eight lanes, and the cacheless CODE can not satisfy our measured physics workload.

-Stream architectures (SAs) aim to enable ASIC-like performance efficiency with high-level language programmability.
+Stream Computation.
+Stream architectures (SAs) aim to enable ASIC-like performance efficiency while being programmable with a high-level language.
 Stream programs express computation as a signal flow graph with streams of records flowing between computation kernels.
-While a broad range of designs populate this space, the high-level characteristics of SAs are described in [15].
-The Stream Virtual Machine (SVM) architecture model logically consists of three execution engines (control, kernel, and DMA) and three storage structures (local registers, local memory, and global memory).
+While a broad range of designs populate this space, the high-level characteristics of SAs are described in [17].

+The Stream Virtual Machine (SVM) architecture model logically consists of three execution engines and three storage structures.
+The execution engines include a control processor, kernel processor, and DMA.
+The storage structures are local registers, local memory, and global memory.
+The SVM mitigates the engineering complexity of developing new stream languages or architectures by enabling a 2-level compilation approach.
 Related designs in this space include IBM's Cell, GPUs, and the Xbox360 system.